skirpichev/cpython/Doc/c-api/long.rst

    *digits* is an array of unsigned digits.

-   See :c:struct:`PyLong_LAYOUT` for the internal layout of an integer.
+   See :c:struct:`PyLong_LAYOUT` for the layout of an array of digits.

+   See also the :ref:`PyLongWriter API <pylongwriter>`.

 .. c:struct:: PyLong_DigitArray

    A Python :class:`int` object exported as an array of digits.

-   See :c:struct:`PyLong_LAYOUT` for the internal layout of an integer.
+   See :c:struct:`PyLong_LAYOUT` for the layout of an array of digits.

    .. c:member:: PyLongObject *obj